AnicetusCer/pex/README.md

 ## Legal

 - Licensed under the [PEX Attribution License (PAL)](./LICENSE).
-- IMDb ratings are fetched via the OMDb API; please respect their usage terms and attribution requirements.
+- TMDb ratings are fetched via the TMDb API; please respect their usage terms and attribution requirements.
 - Plex is a registered trademark of Plex, Inc. This project is an independent client that reads the Plex DVR database.